withastro/astro/packages/integrations/cloudflare/README.md

 })
 ```

-Once enabled, you can import a web assembly module in astro with a `.wasm?module` import.
-The integration supports WASM module imports in both server and hybrid mode for a consistent development experience.
+Once enabled, you can import a web assembly module in Astro with a `.wasm?module` import.

+The following is a simple example of importing a Wasm module that then responds to requests by adding the request's number parameters together.
+A request to `/add/40/2` would return a response of `42`.

 ```javascript
 // pages/add/[a]/[b].js